What to Harvest Each Month (Veg & Fruit)

 • Plan ahead for the next sowing and harvesting window

-Below, you’ll find a grounded and practical UK harvest guide by month, covering vegetables, fruit and herbs.
-Each month links to a more detailed breakdown, so you can explore specific crops, check when to harvest vegetables in the UK, and fine-tune your timing.
+Below, you’ll find a grounded and practical harvest guide organised by month, covering vegetables, fruit and herbs.

 Quick View – UK Harvest Calendar by Month

-Although exact timing varies by region, soil type and whether you grow outdoors or under cover, this works as a reliable month-by-month harvest guide UK growers can use as a baseline.
+Although exact timing varies by region, this table works as a reliable month-by-month harvest guide UK growers can use as a quick reference.

 UK Harvest Calendar Overview